muriloasouza/Deep-Learning/README.md

-# Deep-Learning
+# Temporal Convolutional Multithresholded Multiregression for Power Systems Variables Analyses and Predictions
-Data files and a tensorflow 2.0 Jupyter notebook for regression model using CNN applied to Power Systems
+Data files and a tensorflow 2.0 Jupyter notebook for multiregression model using one dimensional CNN applied to Power Systems

 Data set are split into training and validation as follows: